Multi-EAR/Multi-EAR-services/README.md

 ```

 ## Multi-EAR services

+- ctrl : a local webservice to control and monitor the device

+- data : data transmission to the central database

+- lora : remote monitoring of the device

+- uart : continuous data readout, buffering and local storage

+- wifi : enable/disable wireless access point mode

 Multi-EAR services are installed in a Python3 virtual environment `(py37)` and are enabled via systemd system services.

 Activate the virtual environment